 You could use a classic Maple Syrup or Honey drizzle, some fresh Berries or make a sauce such as:

 - a berry compote like Raspberry Compote (what I use here!), Mixed Berry Compote or Blueberry Compote.

-- an indulgent Vanilla Pastry Cream, a Whipped Ganache Frosting or a simple whipped cream or ice cream!
+- an indulgent Vanilla Pastry Cream, a Whipped Ganache Frosting, Passion Fruit Ice Cream or a simple whipped cream!